cockroachdb/docs/src/current/v23.1/goldengate.md

 [Extract](https://docs.oracle.com/goldengate/c1230/gg-winux/GGCON/processes-and-terminology.html) is Oracle GoldenGate's data capture mechanism that is configured to run against the source database.

 {{site.data.alerts.callout_success}}
-The steps in this section should be run on a machine and in a directory where Oracle GoldenGate for Oracle is installed.
+Complete the steps in this section on a machine and in a directory where Oracle GoldenGate for Oracle is installed.
 {{site.data.alerts.end}}

-1. Inside the GGSCI terminal, create and open the `epos` parameter file for the Oracle source:
+1. In the GGSCI terminal, create and open the `epos` parameter file for the Oracle source:

     {% include_cached copy-clipboard.html %}
     ~~~ shell